 Employers would like to ensure their employees have the chance to enjoy vacation time that best suits their needs.
 However, the company has to balance vacation leave requests with the necessity of running a successful business.
 Effective communication is important to make vacation scheduling easy for employees and the company and offer a fair way to accommodate vacations.

 Employees must understand the company’s vacation leave policy.
 This policy should be written and outlined in the Employee Handbook.
 Some areas to cover in the leave policy include:

-• how to submit a vacation request (paper form or using vacation scheduling software)
+• How to submit a vacation request (using vacation scheduling software)

 Cross training is important to provide a way to cover required work during an employee’s vacation leave time.
 Dividing the work among multiple employees does not place undue stress on one employee.
 Asking the employee leaving for vacation to prepare a work status report, a checklist of tasks to be accomplished and other relevant data is helpful to the person covering the job during the vacationing employee’s absence.